viamrobotics/docs/docs/get-started/collect-data.md

 This concludes our guided path for getting to know the Viam platform.

-To learn more about the viam platform, dive into the How-to Guides which provide instructions for common tasks and workflows, check out tutorials for projects, or learn more in the Platform Referecen documentation:
+To learn more about the viam platform, dive into the [How-to Guides](/use-cases/) which provide instructions for common tasks and workflows, check out [Tutorials](/tutorials/) for projects, or learn more in the [Platform Reference](/platform/) documentation:

 {{< cards >}}
 {{% card link="/use-cases/" %}}